Princewill-chala/ReconOps-Lab/README.md

 ## Conclusion
 This lab demonstrated how to:

--Securely share credentials into a Kali VM.
+- Securely share credentials into a Kali VM.
--Use reverse SSH tunneling to bypass NAT/firewalls.
+- Use reverse SSH tunneling to bypass NAT/firewalls.
--Forward multiple ports (SSH, HTTP) for remote access.
+- Forward multiple ports (SSH, HTTP) for remote access.
--Extend access to other devices in the local network.
+- Extend access to other devices in the local network.
--Perform network scanning from the cloud via the tunnel.
+- Perform network scanning from the cloud via the tunnel.

  ## Takeaway
 Reverse SSH tunneling is a powerful technique for:

--Red team operations (pivoting into internal networks).
+- Red team operations (pivoting into internal networks).
--Remote troubleshooting and administration.
+- Remote troubleshooting and administration.
--Bridging isolated networks to cloud-based tools.
+- Bridging isolated networks to cloud-based tools.
 This method enables external access to otherwise unreachable private resources—without opening inbound ports on the firewall.